 And now you’re here, you’ll get to do all the things those senior idiots knocked you back on in the past.

 Oh, except, you still have a senior idiot, sorry, Marketing Director to keep happy.
+And they seem to be from a generation which doesn’t really get what social media or marketing technology can do for marketing.

 Oh, wait a minute.